djq99/ReceptorMarkerBackend/README.md

 Contributing
 ============
-The ReceptorMarkerFrontend Wiki is the canonical location for documentation about contribution, local development, accessing user-uploaded files, and information about other files and folders in the VMs.
+The ReceptorMarkerFrontend Wiki is the canonical location for documentation about contributing, local development, accessing user-uploaded files, and information about other files and folders in the VMs.
 Some useful links:

 * [Backend (Analytical) Server][bas] - contains info about the